filswan/multi-chain-storage/README.md

 ```

 ## After Installation
-- Before executing, you should check your configuration to ensure they are right.
+- Before executing, you should check your configuration files to ensure they are right.
 ```shell
 vi ./build/config/config.toml
 vi ./build/config/polygon/config_polygon.toml